a-lurker/a-lurker.github.io/docs/graphing-data.md

 ### Quick graph view
 In the openLuup console go to "Home-->Historian-->Cache.
 Just click the little graph icon next to the variable of interest.
 Uses Google Charts, so an internet connection is required.

-### Choosing what variables to monitor
+### Historian variables retained
-If the on disk archiving has been enabled:
+If the on disk archiving has been enabled the Historian automatically starts archiving the majority of the openLuup bariables.

-Then all the variable checkboxes will show what is being retained on disk.
+In the Console --> Historian--> cache: The checkboxes will show what variable are being retained on disk.
 Note: these checkboxes are READ ONLY.

 To see the variable archiving possibilities refer to the console:  Historian --> Rules page.